Byleth: The Demon of Incest

 Byleth: The Demon of Incest (Byleth (il demone dell'incesto)) is a 1972 Italian gothic horror film directed and written by Leopoldo Savona.
-Set in 19th century Italy, the film features Mark Damon as Lionello Shandell who welcomes his sister Barbara (Claudia Gravy) and her new husband Giordano (Aldo Bufi Landi) back to their castle after their trip to England.
+Set in 19th-century Italy, the film features Mark Damon as Lionello Shandell who welcomes his sister Barbara (Claudia Gravy) and her new husband Giordano (Aldo Bufi Landi) back to their castle after their trip to England.
 The two siblings are strongly affectionate for each other and the new marriage has caused Lionello into a mad jealousy which Giordano tries to cure as murders begin mysteriously happening around the castle.

 Byleth: The Demon of Incest was shot in Rome and released in Italy and later in Germany where it was re-edited and featured more explicit scenes of nudity and different editing.

 Production

 Byleth: The Demon of Incest was directed by Leopoldo Savona, a filmmaker mostly known for being an assistant director for Luigi Zampa, Riccardo Freda, and Pier Paolo Pasolini.
 After making a few spaghetti westerns, Savona directed the gothic film Byleth: The Demon of Incest.
 The film was shot at Borgo del Sasso, Cerveteri, Manziana, and Elios Film Studios, all located in or close to Rome.

-For the film, Savona borrowed the demon Beleth from the 16th century treaty Pseudomonarchia Daemonum.
+For the film, Savona borrowed the demon Beleth from the 16th century treatise Pseudomonarchia Daemonum.